XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 #### wait(), notify() and notifyAll()

 ##### wait()

-It tells the calling method to give up the lock and go to sleep until some other thread enters the same monitor and calls *notify()*.
-The *wait()* method releases the lock prior to waiting and reacquires the lock prior to returning from the *wait()* method.
+It tells the calling method to give up the lock and go to sleep until some other thread enters the same monitor and calls *notify()*. **The wait() method releases the lock prior to waiting and reacquires the lock prior to returning from the wait() method**.
 The *wait()* method is actually tightly integrated with the synchronization lock, using the feature not available directly from the synchronization mechanism.
 ```java
 synchronized( lockObject )
 {